bibviz/bibviz/scripts/README.md

 Scripts
 =======
 This directory contains scripts used to generate the JSON data.
-Currently, all data is generated from pages on the Skeptic's Annotated Bible website.
+Currently, all data is generated from pages from various sources, including the Skeptic's Annotated Bible, Infidels.org, and EvilBible.com websites.

 Installation
 ------------